 To check if your hard drive is full:

-- Open your Windows Explorer by pressing Windows key + E.
+- Open your Windows Explorer by pressing the Windows key + E.

 - Right-click on your C: Drive to check used space.